randomnetcat/assessor-thesis/README.md

 between people's voting can be calculated.
 This yields the following chart:

 ![voter-voter agreement graph](statistics/graphs/voter_agreement.svg)

+Note that the agreement is only measured based on decisions where both voters voted.
+This potentially skews the results if people abstain when they don't have a strong opinion on a decision (and would be PRESENT if voting), but there's not a sane way to handle this with the data that I have.
+I have no way to distinguish between a voter intentionally or unintentionally abstaining, and I have no easy way to determine if a voter was even a player for any particular decision.
+This means that only counting decisions where both voters voted is the most sanely implementable way to measure this, even if it potentially results in skew.

 Looking at the top left of the chart, we see a sea of blue, indicating that the people who vote the most tend to agree with each other a lot.
 One small exception to this trend is Bernie & PSS, who happen to have a negative correlation.